ThembelihleThabethe/sentence-maker/Backend/README.md

 ### Frontend setup

-Make sure you on the Frontend-Backend folder on your terminal `cd Frontend-Backend`
+Make sure you on the Frontend-Backend folder on your terminal

 ```bash
 npm install